 For example, at an operation temperature of 700°C the electrical energy demand is 194 kJ/mol and the heat demand is 54 kJ/mol (total energy demand is 248 kJ/mol at 700°C) whereas at 800°C the electrical energy demand is 188 kJ/mol and the heat demand is 60 kJ/mol (also at 800°C the total energy demand is 248 kJ/mol).
-The electrolysis cell itself may be operated almost without energy losses whereas at system level the efficiency will be related to the heat loss to the surroundings and the system efficiency at higher heating value).
+The electrolysis cell itself may be operated almost without energy losses whereas at system level the efficiency will be related to the heat loss to the surroundings and the system efficiency is expected to be in the order of 76 % measured at lower heating value (this corresponds to 90% efficiency at higher heating value).

-This technology has been demonstrated at a level of 50 kW during 2017 and developers expect it to be commercially available from around 2020 on a scale in the order of 300 Nm/h, corresponding to roughly 1 MW plant size.
+This technology has been demonstrated at a level of 50 kW during 2017 and developers expect it to be commercially available from around 2020 on a scale in the order of 300 Nm3/h, corresponding to roughly 1 MW plant size.